 So what's the difference between the hard to find Pro and more common Non-Pro GEs?
 Basically, the pro versions have a lower source impedance for flatter frequency response at the expense of lower output.
 Subjectively, I find the older chrome bodied GE RPX Pro sounding more neutral in the midrange than the red bodied VRII Pro, albeit with less extension at the frequency extremes.
 This was also my reaction to their non-pro counterparts.

 That said, the normal GE RPX and VRII are also great music makers and shouldn't be overlooked!
-Whether it's a pro or non-pro model, try loading them with 100k at the phono input instead of the 47k standard.
+Whether it's a pro or non-pro model, try loading them with 100k at the phono input instead of the 47k standard for a different sonic flavor.

 FM Tuner